 We are sure that engineers who will cross the chasm to relocate in the Bay Area won’t forget their country helped them to pursue their dreams and succeed.
 Sooner or later, they’ll be ready to give back and help others to create scalable high-tech companies in their own country.

 Changes Don’t Happen Overnight

 A country that understands and embraces this innovation strategy will probably get a well-developed startup ecosystem in less than 15 years.
 The timeframe is wide enough, so you get the chance to finalize a few exits from startups operating on this dual model.
 That would make everyone — including remote workers — wealthy enough to start the process all over again.

 Not All Startups Are Created Equal: A Final Thought

-For example, even if Silicon Valley invests in a lot of different sectors, nowadays we observe a real scarcity of infrastructural software.
-So if I can give a little bit of advice, stop thinking about e-commerce and food delivery and start thinking about machine learning, blockchain applications, databases, developer tools, Linux container solutions, scalability, performance monitoring and many other things that engineers should love and understand well.
-We just attended YC Demo Days (batch W19) and only one or two percent of the two hundred startups on stage is working on simplifying infrastructural problems.
-There’s a big opportunity here and just a few founders around the world are working on it.
+For example, even if Silicon Valley invests in a lot of different sectors, nowadays, we observe a real scarcity of infrastructural software.
+So if I can give a little bit of advice, stop thinking about e-commerce and food delivery.
+Start thinking about machine learning, blockchain applications, databases, developer tools, Linux container solutions, scalability, performance monitoring, and many other things that engineers should love and understand well.
+We just attended YC Demo Days (batch W19), and only one or two percent of the two hundred startups on stage is working on simplifying infrastructural problems.
+There’s a big opportunity here, and just a few founders around the world are working on it.

 Think about it!

-If you are a founder with an idea in the Linux containers space, come talk to us.
+If you are a founder with an idea in the Linux containers space, talk to us.